When does a perturbation of the equations preserve the normal cone: Introduction

 We are inspired by a recent conjecture of Adamus and Seyedinejad \cite{AS} which states that if $I = (f_1,...,f_r)$ is a complete intersection ideal in a convergent power series ring and $I' = (f_1',...,f_r')$, where $f_i'$ is the $n$-jet of $f_i$ for some $n \gg 0$, $i = 1,...,r$, then $I$ and $I'$ have the same initial ideals with respect to the degree lexicographic monomial order.
 A solution to this conjecture can be deduced from the afore mentioned result of Srinivas and Trivedi.
 A direct proof has been given by Adamus and Patel \cite{AP1,AP2}.
 In general, the initial ideal with respect to any Noetherian monomial order can be viewed as the initial ideal with respect to a Noetherian filtration.
 Initial ideals with respect to filtrations also appear in Arnold's classification of hypersurface singularities \cite{Ar,BGM}.
 For an arbitrary Noetherian filtration $F$, we show that there exists a number $N$ such that $(f_1,...,f_i)$ and $(f_1',...,f_i')$ have the same initial ideal with respect to $F$ for any sequence $f_1',...,f_r'$ with $f_i \equiv f_i' \mod J_N$, $i = 1,...,r$, if and only if $f_1,...,f_r$ is a $J_1$-filter regular sequence (Theorem \ref{main2} and Theorem \ref{converse 2}).
 This gives a satisfactory answer to Problem \ref{filteration}.

 The paper is organized as follows.
-In Section 2 we prepare basic facts on the initial ideal and the Artin-Rees number.
+In Section 2 we prepare basic facts on initial ideal and Artin-Rees number.
 In Section 3 we prove Theorem \ref{intro} and Theorem \ref{intro2}.
-Actually, they follow from Theorem \ref{main} and Theorem \ref{converse}, respectively.
+Actually, these results follow from Theorem \ref{main} and Theorem \ref{converse}, respectively.
 In Section 4 we give bounds for the perturbation index in terms of the extended degree.
 Perturbations with respect to filtrations of ideals are dealt with in Section 5.
 For unexplained terminology we refer the reader to \cite{BH}.

+{\bf Acknowledgement}.
+This work is supported by grant NCXS02.01/22-23 of Vietnam Academy of Science and Technology.
+It was initiated during a research stay of the authors at Vietnam Institute for Advanced Study in Mathematics (VIASM) in 2020.